abnermtj/Cheruton/GodotNotes.md

 # Godot Notes
 ## SETTINGS
-It is also possible to add custom configuration options and read. <br/> them in at run-time using the ProjectSettings singleton SETTINGS.  <br/>
+It is also possible to add custom configuration options and read. them in at run-time using the ProjectSettings singleton SETTINGS.
 NEXT TIME.
 Singleton are classes only instanced once. <br/>

 ## SCENES
-Main scence can be defined in project settings Packed Scenes<br/> and have a .tscn filename extension.                        <br/>
+Main scence can be defined in project settings Packed Scenes and have a .tscn filename extension.                        <br/>

 Script instancing: